limansky/lift-salatauth/README.md

 LiftRules.earlyInStateful.append(MyLoginManager.checkSession)
 ```

-Now you can pass additional parameter to LoginManager.logUserIn function to set if user was authorized and shall the login cookie be created.
+Now you can pass additional parameter to LoginManager.logUserIn function to set if user was authenticated and shall the login cookie be created.

+In addition you can check if the user was authenticated using `RequireAuthenticated` parameter in your site map.

 [Lift]: http://liftweb.net
 [Salat]: https://github.com/novus/salat